synology-backup

 includeSubAgentWorkspacesAuto-include workspace-* dirstrue

-retentionDays of snapshots to keep7
+retentionDays of daily snapshots to keep7

 scheduleCron expression (host timezone)0 3 * * *